Infiniti Q60

-The Infiniti Q60 is a 2-door sport luxury coupe manufactured by Japanese automaker Infiniti.
+The Infiniti Q60 is a 2-door luxury coupe manufactured by Japanese automaker Nissan.
 It is the successor to the Infiniti G coupe and convertible.
-The Q60 nameplate was first used as a rebranding of Infiniti G coupes.
+The Q60 nameplate was first used as a rebadging of Infiniti G Line.
 A new version was introduced in early 2016, as a 2017 model.

-First generation (2013; V36)
+First generation (V36; 2013)

 The first-generation Infiniti Q60 was based on the fourth generation (V36) G Coupe.
 This came about when Infiniti former president Johan de Nysschen cited the need for "a new identity and direction to promote consumer familiarity with our model range as we expand the portfolio."
 Beginning in 2014, all passenger cars would be "Q" followed by a two-digit number.
 Those numbers would correspond to the vehicle’s position in the Infiniti hierarchy.

-Second generation (2016; V37)
+Second generation (V37; 2016)

 The second-generation Infiniti Q60 was unveiled at the 2015 North American International Auto Show as a concept.
 A year later, Infiniti unveiled the production version at the 2016 North American International Auto Show, followed by the European version debuting at the 2016 Geneva Motor Show.

 The vehicles went on sale in the end of 2016 as models for 2017.
 Early models included 2.0t, 3.0t (304/405PS).

 American models went on sale as model year vehicles for 2017.
-Early models included 2.0t, 2.0t AWD, 3.0t (304PS), 3.0t AWD (304PS) in August 2016; followed by Red Sport 400 and Red Sport 400 AWD later in September 2016.
-3.0t Sport and 3.0t Sport AWD went on sale in December 2016.
-Europe models were set to go on sale in October 2016 as a model year for 2017.
-Early models included 2.0t, followed by 3.0t (405PS).
+Early powertrains included the Mercedes-sourced 2.0t and 2.0t AWD, and the 300. hp 3.0t and 3.0t AWD in August 2016; followed by the Red Sport 400 and Red Sport 400 AWD later in September 2016.
+3.0t Sport and 3.0t Sport AWD trims went on sale in December 2016.
+European models went on sale in October 2016 as a model year 2017 vehicles.
+Early models included 2.0t, followed by the 3.0t in 406 PS tune.

-The 2017 Q60 received many major upgrades like a lower and wider body, introduction of second generation Direct Adaptive Steering, Drive Mode Selector with custom settings profile, hydraulic electronic rack and pinion power steering system standard (2.0t), introduction of Dynamic Digital Suspension, retuned seven speed automatic transmission, Active Grille Shutter in V6 engine models, and for the first time, all new turbocharged engines.
+The second-generation Q60 received many major upgrades like a lower and wider body, introduction of second-generation Direct Adaptive Steering, a drive mode selector with a custom settings profile, standard hydraulic electronic rack and pinion power steering system, introduction of Dynamic Digital Suspension, a retuned seven speed automatic transmission, active grille shutters on the V6 engine models, and turbocharged engines for the first time.
 The Q60 Convertible was discontinued for the second generation.

-Following the redesign, the new Q60 is able to have a drag coefficient of just 0.28, and zero front and rear lift.
+Following the redesign, the Q60 has a drag coefficient of 0.28, and zero front and rear lift.
 This allows the vehicle to remain stable at high speeds and in crosswind conditions.
-This is due to the all-new Active Grille Shutters, which help balance the engine's cooling requirements while also enhancing aerodynamics.
-The grille shutters remains closed under normal use, and open up when greater performance is required.
+This is assisted by the use of all-new active grille shutters, which help balance the engine's cooling requirements while also enhancing aerodynamics.
+The grille shutters remain closed under normal use, and open when greater cooling performance is required.

 The Q60 is available in several trims: Pure, Luxe, Sport and Red Sport 400.